Mervyn King, Baron King of Lothbury: Personal life

 King's wife, Barbara Melander, is a Finnish interior designer and comes from the Swedish-speaking minority in Finland.
-They married in a private ceremony in a church in Helsinki in 2007.
+They married in a private ceremony at a church in Helsinki in 2007.
+Lord King's favourite band is ABBA.

-King is a fan of Aston Villa F.C.
-He once arranged a game between Bank of England employees and ex-Villa players.
+A fan of Aston Villa F.C., King once arranged a game between Bank of England employees and ex-Villa players.
 He served on Villa's board of directors from February until April 2016, and then he, along with fellow board member former Football Association chairman David Bernstein, resigned in protest against owner Randy Lerner's stewardship of the club.
+In January 2024, King was named by Aston Villa as a member of the Honorary Anniversary Board ahead of the AVFC's 150th anniversary season.